OpenSILEX/phis-docs-community/docs/ws-clients.md

 | path_image_ref     | imageType     | concernedUri     | concernedType     | position    | date     |  sensorUri   |
 | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- |

-Then, each row of this CSV file is associated to an image imported in PHIS.
+Then, each row of this CSV file is associated to an image imported in OpenSILEX PHIS.
 Each image is characterized by:

 - **path_Image_ref**: the name and path of the image (e.g. `image001.png`)